cockroachdb/docs/v21.2/make-queries-fast.md

 This page provides an overview for optimizing statement performance in CockroachDB.
 To get good performance, you need to look at how you're accessing the database through several lenses:

 - [SQL statement performance](#sql-statement-performance-rules): This is the most common cause of performance problems and where you should start.
-- [Schema design](#schema-design): Depending on your SQL schema and the data access patterns of your workload, you may need to make changes to avoid creating transaction contention or hotspots.
+- [Schema design](#schema-design): Depending on your SQL schema and the data access patterns of your workload, you may need to make changes to avoid creating transaction contention or hot spots.
 - [Cluster topology](#cluster-topology): As a distributed system, CockroachDB requires you to trade off latency vs. resiliency.
 This requires choosing the right cluster topology for your needs.

 ## SQL statement performance rules